informatics-isi-edu/synspy/README.md

     2. Full intensity fill for voxels within classified segments (green for synapses, red for auto-fluorescence).
   - The `d` key *dumps* current parameters to the console output.
-  - The `D` key writes out a *debug* image with classified voxels and also writes out the list of segmented blobs as a CSV file.
+  - The `D` key *dumps* a voxel classification TIFF image and a segment list CSV file.
+  - The `l` key *loads* a previously dumped segment list CSV file to continue making manual classification decisions in a new session.
   - The `h` key writes out a 2D histogram of all blobs using the feature intensity and background noise intensity measures as the two plotting axes.
+  - The `e` key *expunges* manually classified segments, making those segments unclickable so that other adjacent segments are easier to click.

 Do not be alarmed by the copious diagnostic outputs streaming out on the console.
 Did we mention this is experimental code?